-A nearby mosque was damaged and eight Muslims were among the injured, according to Egypt's MENA news service.
+A nearby mosque was damaged, and eight Muslims were among the wounded, the Interior Ministry said.

 Egyptian officials are blaming foreign elements for the attack, MENA reported.